For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • R-Squared Measure

 R squared Measure is the standard deviation of the residuals.
 The plot of the residuals shows the distance of the data points from the regression line.
-The root mean squared error squares the residuals, average the residuals, and takes the square root.
+The root mean squared error squares the residuals, averages the residuals, and takes the square root.
 RMSE measures the difference between the actual target from the predicted values.

 Lower RMSE values indicate shorter distances from the actual data point to the line and therefore a better fit.
 RMSE uses the same units as the dependent value.